orxfun/orx-concurrent-iter/README.md

 ## Relation to orx_parallel

 Notice that straightforward implementations of several parallel computations are provided in the documentation as examples.
-They demonstrate that `ConcurrentIter` establishes the input side of a parallel processing library.
+They demonstrate that `ConcurrentIter` establishes the input side of parallel computation.
 There are two additional required pieces:

 * Concurrent collections to write the results to.
   * Consider, for instance, the parallelized **map** operation followed by a **collect**.
 Each element of the concurrent iterator must be mapped to a value which must then safely and efficiently written to the output.